dyacob/sera2any/README.md

        -rtf   Output in Rich Text Format.
 Supported for Agafari, ALXEthiopian, Feedel, and Washra fonts currently.

-       -s     Map ASCII space, `` '', to Ge'ez wordspace (:).
+       -s     Map ASCII space, " ", to Ge'ez wordspace (:).

        -stats system
-              Provides a Fidel table with statistical  output  of character occurrences into the files ``fidel.stats''
+              Provides a Fidel table with statistical  output  of character occurrences into the files "fidel.stats"
-              and sorted statistics in ``fidel2.stats''.
+              and sorted statistics in "fidel2.stats".
 System
               defaults  as  sera  or  may  be  one of  junet, jis, alxet,  agafari,  feedel,  unicode,  or  washra.
               Appending -html to the system  name  will format the